How To Use Codes on PCSX2 Emulator

 Open this folder and right click anywhere inside the folder to bring up a set of options, select "New" and make a Text Document.
 This will likely be the only file in the whole folder for you, but in the screen shot below you'll see that I have a Text Document as well as many .pnach files in the folder.

 This actually helps me demonstrate the difference between these two files to you easier; as you'll notice the files in this folder have suffixes such as .pnach and .txt.
 If you can't see this on your own computer and only see it in my screen shots then you'll need to enable them.
-If you're using Windows 10 or greater you can enable these by going to the upper right corner of the folder and selecting "File Name Extensions" as you see in my second screen shot below.
+If you're using Windows 10 you can enable these by going to the upper right corner of the folder and selecting "File Name Extensions" as you see in my second screen shot below.

 Note: If you are on an older version of windows you can access this option by right clicking in the folder and selecting "Properties".
 Or you can go to Control Panel > Appearance and Personalization > Folder Options and uncheck "Hide extensions for known file types".